knative/docs/docs/eventing/getting-started.md

 type: "docs"
 ---

-Use this guide to learn how to learn how to create, send, and verify events in Knative.
+Use this guide to learn how to create, send, and verify events in Knative.
 The steps in this guide demonstrate a basic developer flow for managing events in Knative, including:

 - [Installing the Knative Eventing component](#installing-knative-eventing)
 - [Creating and configuring Knative Eventing Resources](#setting-up-knative-eventing-resources)